What is HIPAA?

 - modifications required in the view of Genetic Information Nondiscrimination Act (GINA)

-- restrictions for the use of ePHI for marketing purposes
+- restrictions on the use of ePHI for marketing purposes

 With many of the above changes being critical, the covered organizations are required to take the following steps: